Chri060/iacv-2025-riva-rossi/src/README.md

 save_name: default
 ```

-The pipeline save name.
+The pipeline saves name.
-All components from the pipeline package have the ability to execute their code and store its results, or to load them
+All components from the pipeline package can execute their code and store its results, or to load them
 by skipping execution.
-This name will be used to retrieve past computations that used the same savename.
+This name will be used to retrieve past computations that used the same save name.

 ### Global